 What is a husband’s rights in a divorce in Singapore?
 Is a man at a disadvantage under Singapore divorce law?
 Unfortunately, there is a lot of misconception that the man is at a disadvantage.

 At PKWA Law, we get both men and women seeking divorce advice.
 As a male divorce lawyer, I have come across many divorced male clients who tell me that the Women’s Charter is biased against them.

 There are several reasons why some men believe that divorce laws are against them.

 Let’s start with the most obvious.
 The statute that governs divorce laws is called the “Women’s Charter.”
 The name suggests that the law is pro-women.

 Secondly, there is this impression that the woman will invariably get custody of the children in children custody issues.

 Thirdly, although the Women’s Charter allows men to claim maintenance, it is allowed only in limited situations.
-For example, the norm in divorce cases is still that the men are the one who has to pay maintenance.
+Thus, for example, the norm in divorce cases is still that the men are the one who has to pay maintenance.

 Fourth, there is the impression that the women are always entitled to at least half of the men’s assets in a divorce.

 But are these impressions correct?
 What are the men’s rights in a divorce?
 Let us explore below.

 Men’s Rights in Divorce